Kotor's Timeless Tapestry

 Best Seasons

-April to June and September to October for pleasant weather; July-August is warmest but crowded
+Late April to June & September to early October for pleasant weather and fewer crowds.

 Ideal For